juanjq/LST-camera_validation/README.md

 Also a `.pdf` separated with all the analysed data together for all the runs, tabulated in one plot

-# Dark pedestal & pedestal with background
+# Dark pedestal and pedestal with background
 ### Instructions to use:
 (Note): Needed the `lstchain` environement in order to read R0 data.